-All student graders will hold office hours in Packard Lab 112 or 122.
+All student graders will hold office hours in Packard Lab 112 or 122 or surrounding public areas in Packard Lab.
 Get to know at least one grader well!
 Almost every grader has taken CSE2 recently, and they know how the exams and homeworks are structured.
 They cannot give you answers, but they will make suggestions that will help you find the answer on your own.

-How to get help with assignments, studying
+How to get help with assignments, studying for exams